RGPtv/gotunnel/README.md

 ## Web Dashboard & Traffic Inspector

-When the server is running, navigate to `http://127.0.0.1:4040` (or your configured `inspect` address) to access the dashboard.
+Navigate to `http://127.0.0.1:4040` (or your configured `inspect` address) while the server is running.

 > [!IMPORTANT]
 > The default username is `admin`.
 If `inspectPass` is not set, a random password is generated on startup and saved to `.gotunnel-admin` in the server's working directory.